akshatchhabra/shakespeare-it/README.md

 4. `finetune parallel jiachang.ipynb` and `Ala non parallel data model opt.ipynb` contains our experiments for fine-tuning our T5 model on the pseudo-parallel dataset.
 We ran several experiments here and our best model was trained for 10 epochs using `lr=5e-5` and `batch_size=8`.

 5. `Test Classifier.ipynb`: First in other notebooks we feed our testing data to our two models (parallel vs non-parallel) then we run our classifier on the generated output.
 Here our classifier is evaluating how good the model is.
 Our parallel model got 83% and our non-parallel got 44.6%.

+6. Our code and analysis for Evaluation metrics can be found under the "Evaluation" folder.
+Here we did all the analysis and computation for fluency, sentence similarity and others.